loganpinel06/Checkr-S/README.md

 This project aims to provide more than just a basic CRUD application by digging deeper and ensuring best security practices.
 Built primarily with Flask, the app features strong authentication, session security, CSRF protection, rate limiting, and a clean user interface.

+This app was created by Logan Pinel and completed on June 24th, 2025

 # 💡 Features
 - ### 🔐 **Secure User Authentication**
     - Username and Password validation with Flask-WTF and Regepx to force strong inputs